pulumi/pulumi-hugo/themes/default/content/docs/clouds/aws/guides/eks.md

 Pulumi supports the entire Kubernetes object model in the [@pulumi/kubernetes](/registry/packages/kubernetes/api-docs) package.
 For more information on these object types, including Deployments, Services, and Pods, see [Understanding Kubernetes Objects](https://kubernetes.io/docs/concepts/overview/working-with-objects/kubernetes-objects/).

-With Pulumi, you describe your desired Kubernetes configuration and `pulumi up` will diff the current state against the desired state to bring your desired state into existence.
+With Pulumi, you describe your desired Kubernetes configuration in code.
+When you run the `pulumi up` command, Pulumi internally determines the difference between the current and desired state to bring your desired state into existence.
+To learn more, read about [how Pulumi manages state](https://www.pulumi.com/docs/concepts/state/)

 The example below creates a simple load-balanced NGINX service and exports its URL: